 The Dubai Fountain

 Located in Downtown Dubai, adjacent to the Burj Khalifa, the Dubai Fountain is one of the world’s largest fountains.
-Each evening, as the clock strikes 6, you can enjoy a fabulous fountain show of this fountain on the Burj Lake.
+Each evening, as the clock strikes 6, you can enjoy a fabulous fountain show of this fountain at the Burj Lake.
 Combining thousands of lights and some hit songs from all over the world, the fountain presents a marvelously choreographed water performance you must not miss.

 La Mer